ZH59/Programming-Language/README.md

 **Project µ**

-In this project, I built a parser, compiler and interpreter for a simple imperative language µ.
-In the language µ, I have single integer variables only.
-There is no structured control flow: µ only has goto and conditional-goto statements.
-I also did automatic program code optimization such as unreachable code removal, constant propagation, and deadcode elimination.
+In this project, I built a parser, compiler and interpreter for an imperative language μ with Java ANTLR.
+I also implemented automatic program code optimization, such as removing unreachable code, constant propagation, and eliminating dead code.

 **task 1 - build parser and semantic checker**
 ## To run task 1, type: